martineehrlich/indieVanGoGo/README.md

-# The Starving Artist
+# IndieVanGogo

-[Link to Site][site]
+[Check it out here.][site]

 [site]: http://www.indievangogo.com/

-This is an application modeled after indiegogo, but for artists to post their work and get funded by other users.
-Users can post artwork that gets added to their galleries.
-Users can search for artists and artwork by name and also by category.
-Users can view artists galleries on the main explore page and on each artists site.
+IndieVanGogo is a web application built with Ruby on Rails, PostgreSQL, Backbone.js, Twitter Bootstrap and jQuery, and is modeled on IndieGogo's feel and functionality.

+## Main Functionality
+* Dynamically search for artists and artwork by name and title
+* Filter artists and artwork by category of work
+* Upload artwork using Cloudinary API
+* View artists galleries through a carousel modal
+* Fund artists and view and artists funders

+## Additional Features
+* Server-side infinite scroll
+* Backbone Search collection comprised of multiple rails models using jbuilder
+* Backbone.js communicating with a RESTful json API
+* Search implements jQuery's animate event to scroll to a particular item on a page
+* Hand-rolled authentication via Rails
+* Polymorphic 'Categorizable' associations

 ## Minimum Viable Product
-IndieVanGoGo is a clone of indiegogo built on Rails and Backbone.
+IndieVanGoGo is a clone of IndieGogo built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create accounts
+- [x] Create accounts
-- [ ] Create sessions (log in)
+- [x] Create sessions (log in)
-- [ ] Create profiles
+- [x] Create profiles
-- [ ] Create artworks
+- [x] Create artworks
-- [ ] Support artists
+- [x] Support artists
-- [ ] View artist profiles/galleries
+- [x] View artist profiles/galleries
-- [ ] Search for artists by category
+- [x] Search for artists by category
-- [ ] Search for artists by name
+- [x] Search for artists by name
+- [x] Search for artwork by category
-- [ ] Search for artists by popularity
+- [x] Search for artwork by title

 ## Design Docs
-* [View Wireframes][views]
 * [DB schema][schema]

-[views]: ./docs/views.md
 [schema]: ./docs/schema.md

 ## Implementation Timeline